DavideMontersino/dragdrop-radar/docs/MAIN.md

 default: .radar
 The element that will containt the radar's svg

+###showAxeLabels
+default: true

+###measureunit
+default: "%"
+measure unit to append to labels

+###decimalValues
+default: 0
+decimal values to be showed in labels

 #Events
 You can hook to the event 'change' of an instance of radar; the context in which the function will run is the context of the value that is changing